TomasKoutek/pystlouisfed/README.md

 The Federal Reserve Bank of St. Louis is one of 12 regional Reserve Banks that, along with the Board of Governors in Washington, D.C., make up the United States' central bank.
 The https://stlouisfed.org site currently provides more than 816,000 time series from 107 sources using the [FRED](https://fred.stlouisfed.org/) (Federal Reserve Economic Data) and [ALFRED](https://alfred.stlouisfed.org/) (Archival FRED) interfaces.
-It is also possible to obtain detailed geographical data from [GeoFRED](https://geofred.stlouisfed.org/) (
-Geographical Economic FRED) or more than 500,000 publications from the digital library [FRASER](https://fraser.stlouisfed.org/).
+It is also possible to obtain detailed geographical data from [FRED Maps](https://fredhelp.stlouisfed.org/fred/maps/find-maps/how-can-i-find-maps-in-fred/) or more than 500,000 publications from the digital library [FRASER](https://fraser.stlouisfed.org/).

-The `pystlouisfed` package covers the entire FRED / ALFRED / GeoFRED / FRASER API and returns most of the results as `pandas.DataFrame`, which is cast to the correct data types with a specific index.
+The `pystlouisfed` package covers the entire FRED / ALFRED / FRED Maps / FRASER API and returns most of the results as `pandas.DataFrame`, which is cast to the correct data types with a specific index.
 So "date", "realtime_start", "observation_start" etc are `datetime64` type, "value" is `float` and not `str`, missing values are `np.NaN` and not "." etc ...
 The naming convention of methods and parameters is the same as in the target API and everything is detailed [documented](https://tomaskoutek.github.io/pystlouisfed/).
 There is also a default rate-limiter, which ensures that the API call limit is not exceeded.